 Work For Democracy is a progressive grassroots movement organized as a political action committee under North Carolina law.
 We formed in 2016 in response to threats to our democracy.
-We help get candidates elected to the North Carolina General Assembly by canvassing door-to-door and fundraising.
+We help get candidates elected to the North Carolina General Assembly by volunteering and fundraising.
 Through careful research we identify, select and support candidates in close races where we believe our efforts can have a critical effect.
 WFD made a difference in the 2018 elections, and with your help we hope to have even more success in 2020.

 NC House, incumbent, District 57, Guilford County